w3c/aria/documentation/tests.md

 ## ARIA "user agent MUST"

-Ideally, we should have a test suite to test all "user agent MUST" statements, but we do not have the tooling to write all these tests.
+Ideally, we should have a test suite to test all "user agent MUST" statements, but we do not have yet have all the TestDriver interfaces required to write many of these tests.
+WPT TestDriver (through WebDriver) gives us access to `computedrole` and `comutedlabel`, so we are now adding various role tests (ARIA, HTML-AAM, etc.) and name computation tests (AccName).
+The IDL interface is also testable in WPT.

-If our change adds or changes a "user agent must" or "user agent must not" statement, please add a issue describing the test one the PR is ready for merge.
+If a change adds or changes a "user agent must" or "user agent must not" statement, please add a issue describing the test once the PR is ready for merge.

 ## ARIA IDL Interface Tests